 The battery is a Varta CR 1/2 AA, which is a 3 volt cell rated at 950 milliamp hours.
 It is the same diameter as an AA pen cell, but half the length.
-It has a stiff copper lead welded on each end, and with these leads the battery has soldered electrical connections (it is not in a battery holder) and is held firmly in place inside the TR-606.
+It has a stiff copper lead welded on each end, and with these leads the battery is soldered to the main Devil Fish circuit board.
 The Material Safety Data Sheets at varta-microbattery.com state that these contain 0.3 grams of metallic lithium.